mkohler/cython_swig/README.rst

     To explore these issues, we'll add a function to libadder that takes a C string as a parameter, and produces a C string as output.

-adder.h: greeting_sr()
+adder.h: greeting_rs()
 ======================

 .. code-block:: c

-    int greeting_sr(char * name, char * outp, int buflen);
+    int greeting_rs(char * name, char * outp, int buflen);

 .. class:: handout

     Here's a declaration for a function that creates a greeting.
-If you pass it "Monty", it produces "Hello, Monty".
+If ou pass it "Monty", it produces "Hello, Monty".

+    I use the suffix SR to remind everyone that this function does not return a greeting.
+It

+    XXX

-    I didn't say it returns Monty, because this function uses the C pattern of using the function's return value to indicate status, success or failure.
+    I didn't say it returns Monty, because greeting_rs uses the C pattern of using the function's return value to indicate status, success or failure.

-    Instead of "returning" the output string, the output string is placed in a buffer which the caller passed to the function.
+    Instead of "returning" the output string, the output string is placed in a buffer which the CALLER passed to the function.
 The buffer is described by the pointer outp, and the value buflen, which indicates the length of the buffer being passed to the function.

-adder.c: greeting_sr()
+adder.c: greeting_rs()
 ======================

 .. code-block:: c